What is a "black hole" website

 1) Is the effect positive?

 Based on the traffic of the sites in question, one might think that this is not harmful, but we must look more closely.
 The NYT has a great reputation and is considered a reliable source of information, it theoretically does not need to cite sources, except when talking about another site ...
-This practice hampers surfing on Internet.
+However this practice hampers surfing on Internet.

 The case of Wikipedia is also different because with its TrustRank (it is favored by engines) and FreshRank (constantly updated content), it does not rely at all on PageRank.